 Rapid Team Building.
 Hackathon has a number of features that make it easy to build teams for your hackathon quickly and efficiently.
 Using the Expert Team Builder, Hackathon participants can easily search for people who have the skills they need on their team.
 The finder also shows how likely a person will join based on their experience, activity in the Hackathon app, or participation on another team.
 With robust Expertise Management, employees’ profiles can easily be updated with new or modified skills and experience, maximizing their match to any hackathon team once it’s formed.
 This also makes it easy to find employees to recruit for a team based on their skill sets.
 The Similar Event Finder proactively informs you when a similar hackathon is already in the works, enabling you to better plan your event and allocate resources.

 As a customer, even if you’ve never run a hackathon, Brightidea makes it easy to start.
 We provide a number of resources to help you prepare, launch, and manage your event.

-So You Want to Run a Hackathon is a video-recorded workshop that discusses the benefits of running a hackathon event, explains the use and capabilities of the Hack app, demonstrates how to set up and run a hackathon using the app, and provide a number of insights from other Brightidea customers.
+So You Want to Run a Hackathon is a video-recorded workshop that discusses the benefits of running a hackathon event, explains the use and capabilities of the Hackathon app, demonstrates how to set up and run a hackathon using the app, and provide a number of insights from other Brightidea customers.

 In addition, we offer templates for all printable assets plus hands-on professional support.

-Whether you’re running your first hackathon or already have a few under your belt, the combination of these resources with the Brightidea Hack app will make your event significantly easier to organize, execute, and manage.
+Whether you’re running your first hackathon or already have a few under your belt, the combination of these resources with the Brightidea Hackathon app will make your event significantly easier to organize, execute, and manage.
 Together they give you more of a reason to use hackathons as a way to jumpstart your innovation and get quick, tangible results out of your program.